Rocket Money vs. Quicken Simplifi [2024]: Which is the Better Budgeting Tool?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Rocket Money and Simplifi are two great budgeting apps that you can use to manage your money and finances.
+Rocket Money and Quicken Simplifi are two great budgeting apps that you can use to manage your money and finances.
 They both have a range of features that can help you keep track of your spending.

-When comparing Rocket Money versus Simplifi, the best app for you depends on the functionalities you need.
-Simplifi is a user-friendly budgeting tool that can help you see where you spend your money.
+When comparing Rocket Money versus Quicken Simplifi, the best app for you depends on the functionalities you need.
+Quicken Simplifi is a user-friendly budgeting tool that can help you see where you spend your money.
 However, Rocket Money may be a better choice if you need more features to help cut your bills, manage your subscriptions, and save money.

-In this Rocket Money versus Simplifi comparison
+In this Rocket Money versus Quicken Simplifi comparison

 Key takeaways

-• Simplifi is an easy-to-use budgeting app for people who want to define monthly spending limits and savings goals.
+• Quicken Simplifi is an easy-to-use budgeting app for people who want to define monthly spending limits and savings goals.

-• Rocket Money offers similar budgeting capabilities to Simplifi along with additional features.
+• Rocket Money offers similar budgeting capabilities to Quicken Simplifi along with additional features.
 It may help you cancel unnecessary subscriptions, negotiate lower bills, and get overdraft and late fees refunded.

 • Although Rocket Money offers a free version, most features are only available with a paid premium subscription that costs $4 to $12 a month.

-Rocket Money vs. Simplifi comparison
+Rocket Money vs. Quicken Simplifi comparison

-Rocket Money Simplifi
+Rocket Money Quicken Simplifi

 Features